Extreme Contractility and Torsional Compliance of Soft Ribbons under High Twist: Ribbon torsional stiffness and contractility far from threshold

+This behavior can be interpreted as follows.
+In this high-$T$ regime, stretching energy most likely dominates bending energy, thus, our FT approach where the bending contribution of the folds is neglected in the stress field provides an accurate torsion model.
+However, at smaller tension, the stress field may be qualitatively different from the proposed form given by Eq.~\ref{eq:sigmaFT} as the large curvatures along ridges and vertices now contribute significantly to the stress.
+The change of regime from high to low tension is also observed with the evolution of the triangular pattern, as shown Fig.~\ref{fig:origami}(c).
+When decreasing the tension, we found a transition at $T > 1 \times 10^{-2}$ where the aspect ratio sharply increases until reaching a plateau $b/W \approx 2$.
+Note that we do not observe a significant influence of the twist on the triangle shape.
+No higher value of $b/W$ could be obtained by reducing further the tension.

-In order to understand the crumpled state at low tension, we introduce a specific form for the energy recently suggested to model a regime of asymptotic isometry where both the thickness and the tension tend to zero :
+\paragraph{Low-T regime} In order to understand the crumpled state at low tension, we introduce a specific form for the energy recently suggested to model regimes where both the thickness and the tension vanish~\cite{Chopin2015}:

 where $\gamma$ is a numerical prefactor and $n$ an adjustable exponent.
-The first term correspond to the contribution of the stretching energy in the Far from Threshold limit.
-The second term captures the contribution of the bending energy originating the focusing the curvature near the triangular tips.
+The first term is the contribution of the stretching energy in the FT limit.
+The second term captures the contribution of the bending energy originating from a focusing of the curvature near the triangular tips.
 The value of $n$ can be inferred by inspection of the experimental data.
-For $n \neq 1$, $C$ would have a significant dependence with $\eta$ which is not observed in our data, therefore we found that our data are best rationalized taking $n=1$ leading to :
+For $n \neq 1$, $C/T$ would have a significant dependence with $\eta$ which is not observed, therefore we found that our data are best rationalized taking $n=1$ leading to :

-We can also note that the good agreement of the FT approach to model the contraction, even at large $\alpha$, indicates that the extra bending terms added in Eq.~\ref{eq:Ucr} does not depend on the tension leaving the scaling for $\chi$ unaffected.
-Taking $\gamma \approx 20$, data shown in Fig.~\ref{fig:cinfty} are well adjusted by Eq.~\ref{eq:Ccr}.
+We can also note that the good agreement of the FT approach to model the contraction, even at large $\alpha$, indicates that the extra bending terms added in Eq.~\ref{eq:Ucr} does not depend on the tension leaving the scaling for $\eps$ unaffected.
+Taking $\gamma \approx 20$, data shown in Fig.~\ref{Fig7} are well adjusted by Eq.~\ref{eq:Ccr}.